© 2022 All rights reserved Worktop Library

 Which quartzite stones are the Best Substitutes for Black Marble?

 Although engineered stones and other natural stones can mimic the marble look, quartzite is probably the best alternative you can find to marble.
 But contrary to popular belief, natural quartzite can range the colour.
 Its minerals are from black to grey to white.
 Additionally, you may find them in multicoloured slabs.
 Therefore, it all depends on the directions of its crystals which leads to darker mineral variations.

 Black quartzite with white veining

-Are you thinking of decorating your new home or office with stylish dark quartzite with white veins?
+Are you considering decorating your new home or office with stylish dark quartzite with white veins?
 Then, you’ll be interested in seeing and learning more about these materials.

 - Infinity Black quartzite: offers a deep, rich black background with sporadic white veining scattered over the surface.
 But if you choose quartzite Infinity Black honed, the backdrop becomes charcoal.
-Iy provides an elegant yet subtle contrast to the kitchen space.
+It provides an elegant yet subtle contrast to the kitchen space.
 It is ideal when you want black and white quartzite countertops with classic looks.
-Infinity Black comes in large slabs with dimensions ranging between 2900 x 1900 mm and 3250 x 2050 mm.
+Infinity Black comes in large slabs ranging between 2900 x 1900 mm and 3250 x 2050 mm.
 Therefore, you could fit your worktops and island on a single sheet for cost-effectiveness.
-Additionally, you can pair it with modern or traditional furniture because this stone will always give you a stunning worktop of quartzite in black and white.
+Additionally, you can pair it with modern or traditional furniture because this stone will always give you a stunning quartzite worktop in black and white.